-The Royal Veterinary Colleges offers individual modules through the University of London.
+The Royal Veterinary College offers individual modules through the University of London.
 Individual modules accommodate either 35, 50 or 240 notional study hours.
-The 240-hour individual modules are whole modules taken from the Livestock Health and Production and the Veterinary Epidemiology and Public Health degree programmes.

-A student may take any number of individual modules but only two relevant 240-hour individual modules may be considered for contribution towards a Postgraduate Diploma or MSc degree, and only one relevant 240-hour individual module may be counted towards a Postgraduate Certificate.
+The 240-hour individual modules are whole modules taken from the degree programme.
+The 35 and 50-hour individual modules are extracts, taken from the degree programme, which enable a student to study stand-alone content without committing to a full module.
+A student may take any number of individual modules but only two relevant 240-hour individual modules may be considered for contribution towards a Postgraduate Diploma or individual modules may be considered for contribution towards a Postgraduate Diploma or MSc degree, and only one relevant 240-hour individual module may be counted towards a Postgraduate Certificate.